menu Home About Me Home Freebies My Store

 • I can't do scientific notation on my calculator.

-• What are independent and dependent variables and how do I put them on a graph?
+• What are independent and dependent variables, and where do they go on a graph?

-• You wanted the graph to be on graph paper?
+• You wanted the graph on graph paper?

-• I did measure exactly 5 grams of salt on my balance! ( ... with salt in a beaker that wasn't massed.)
+• I measured exactly 5 grams of salt! (...in a beaker that was never massed.)

 • What do I do next?